Event Experience Details

 - Before the Opening Ceremony, take a moment to write the names of the loved ones you may have lost to breast cancer on the white memorial flag.

-- If you signed up for Bank of America 3-Day Connections, pick up your tag at the Bank of America tent.
+- If you signed up for Bank of America® 3-Day Connections™, pick up your tag at the Bank of America tent.

 - 7:00 a.m.: Opening Ceremony begins with community stretching.

-The route will open on Saturday at 6:30 a.m and on Sunday at 7:00 a.m. and close on Friday at 6:30 p.m. and on Saturday at 7:00 p.m., other conditions permitting.
+The route will open at 6:30 a.m. and close at 7:00 p.m., other conditions permitting.
 Exact mileage per event varies according to a number of factors such as pit stops, camp, as well as Opening and Closing site locations.
 The amount of daylight hours also impacts the total event mileage as it dictates the amount of time the route can be kept open safely.

 Here's a general description of what you will experience along the way:

-The 2014 Twin Cities 3-Day will kick off with an inspirational Opening Ceremony at Southdale Shopping Center in Edina.
-From there you will make your way through picturesque Edina neighborhoods, stroll around the chain of lakes, past the sculpture park, through the heart of downtown Minneapolis, across the Mississippi River via the Stone Arch Bridge before concluding the day on the University of Minnesota campus.
+The Twin Cities 3-Day will begin with an inspirational Opening Ceremony at Southdale Center.
+From there you will make your way through picturesque Edina neighborhoods, stroll around the chain of lakes, past the Minneapolis Sculpture Garden, and through the heart of downtown Minneapolis.
+You will cross the Mississippi River via the Stone Arch Bridge before concluding the day on the University of Minnesota campus.
 A bus ride from pit stop 4 will take you to camp, our home away from home for the weekend.

 Saturday: Approximately 22.6 miles

-The final day of your journey includes a couple more of the great trail systems in the area which help us transition from the suburban areas into the heart of downtown St. Paul.
-While you are focused on the celebration and Closing Ceremony ahead of you at the Minnesota State Capitol grounds, do not forget to enjoy some of the magnificent views, wonderful parklands and cityscapes along the way.
+The final day of our journey includes a couple more of the great trail systems in the area which help us transition from the suburban areas into the heart of downtown St. Paul.
+While you are focused on the celebration and closing ceremony ahead of you at Harriet Island, do not forget to enjoy some of the magnificent views, wonderful parklands, and cityscapes along the way.
+Then our long, beautiful weekend will end with a celebratory Closing Ceremony.

 On some portions of the route you may find some areas that are deemed “quiet zones” which will be indicated by signage on the route.
 Please by respectful of the neighborhoods and communities we walk through during this time to help ensure we are invited back.